evant/holdr/README.md

     android:orientation="vertical"
     android:layout_width="match_parent"
     android:layout_height="match_parent"
-    app:socket_ignore="all">
+    app:holdr_ignore="all">

     <TextView
         android:id="@+id/text1"
         android:layout_width="match_parent"
         android:layout_height="wrap_content"
-        tools:text="Hello, Socket!"
+        tools:text="Hello, Holdr!"
-        app:socket_include="view"
+        app:holdr_include="view"
         />
 `
     <TextView
         android:id="@+id/text2"
         android:layout_width="match_parent"
         android:layout_height="wrap_content"
-        tools:text="Hello, Socket!"
+        tools:text="Hello, Holdr!"
         />
 </LinearLayout>
 ```

 would include only `text1` in the generated class.

-Note: The current implementation only allows you to nest these attributes 2 levels deep (ignore inside include inside ignore won't work).
-I don't think there is a use case complex enough to warrant this, but it may be fixed in a later version if there is a need.
+Note: The current implementation only allows you to nest these attributes 2
+levels deep (ignore inside include inside ignore won't work).
+I don't think
+there is a use case complex enough to warrant this, but it may be fixed in a
+later version if there is a need.

-Finally, if you don't like the field name generated for a specific id, you can set it yourself by using `socket_field_name="myBetterFieldName"` on a view.
+Finally, if you don't like the field name generated for a specific id, you can
+set it yourself by using `holdr_field_name="myBetterFieldName"` on a view.